peterleimbach/peterleimbach.github.io/docs/cycling-with-AAPS.md

 In AAPS, you should therefore change your profile to 50% before exercise and keep it active until the end of exercise.
 Some people even do it a certain amount of time before, e.g. 1 hour.
 Unfortunately, the pre-run is also individual.
 We will come to the post-run later.

 You should use two carbohydrates during exercise.

 1. medium-fast carbohydrates for the insulin still in the body and
-2. very fast carbohydrates to prevent slipping into a hypo.
+1. very fast carbohydrates to prevent slipping into a hypo.

 For medium-fast carbohydrates, I treat myself to cookies or a banana before exercise, for example.
 You can also use something else that is more suitable for you.

 For very fast carbohydrates, I take 3 teaspoons of dissolved glucose per 100 ml of still water in a 500 ml water bottle on my bike.
 If I'm cycling longer distances, I take a larger bottle with me and, if necessary, packaged glucose to refill the bottle.
 I add a little lemon juice for flavor.
 You can also use something other than lemon juice for the taste.
 You shouldn't change anything about the dextrose, as dissolved dextrose raises blood sugar levels super quickly.
 If you only take it in sips, your blood sugar won't go super high either!
 You can also do this tip at home beforehand as a dry run and see how quickly the change shows up on the CGMS.

 Why do I place so much emphasis on fast carbohydrates?

 1. once you are in a slight hypo, you may get back into the normal range by drinking the dextrose solution.
 As a rule, however, the oscillation of the curve then begins, which leads to a rollercoaster ride of the blood sugar.
 You may even be able to keep this within your target range, but you must be constantly vigilant.
 Without a hypo it is simply the most stable.
 1. if you even slip into a somewhat severe hypo (without the need for outside help, of course), you may even have to pause briefly to avoid getting stuck in the hypo.
 With both hypos, there is a risk that you will be tempted to switch from drinking 2-3 sips at a time to larger quantities.
 Not too bad at first, until the oscillation sets in and pushes you into a hyper.
 You can correct this, but your blood sugar will most likely go on a rollercoaster ride.

 What else is helpful, but not absolutely necessary?

-It is important to keep an eye on your blood sugar, as your blood sugar can change enormously (e.g. 30 - 50 mg/dl) within 15 minutes of riding and a little more IoB or a basal rate that is still too high.
+It is important to keep an eye on your blood sugar, as your blood sugar can change enormously (e.g. 30 - 50 mg/dl) within 15 minutes of riding and a little more IOB or a basal rate that is still too high.

 The best way to keep an eye on it is if it is visible on the handlebars or if it is also displayed on your watch.
 It is even possible to install an additional app on some Garmin GPS bike computers that displays the blood glucose from XDrip or Nightscout as a data field on the bike computer.

 The additional app was developed by Andreas May from the T1D community.

 It is available free of charge in the official connect IQ Store.
 Certainly an interesting option for riders interested in sports.

 [Link to Andreas May Data Field App on connect IQ store](https://apps.garmin.com/de-DE/apps/5a3e2cda-12f0-4afd-88ed-000e67a68d84)